smartie-nv/Smartie-Test/NLP/nlp_nl_test.md

 ## Sentiment Analysis
 Create a sentiment analysis application in an environment by choice.
-The goal of this sentiment analysis is to predict the sentiment of an unseen sentence (positive/negative) To achieve this, you've to create a own corpus which contains user reviews by **coolBlue**.
+The goal of this sentiment analysis is to predict the sentiment of an unseen sentence (positive/negative) To achieve this, you've to create your own corpus which contains user reviews by **coolBlue**.

 ### part 1: webscraping - Corpus
 The goal of a corpus is to have a +/- reliable document which contains reviews and their respectively values.